-When God created Adam and Eve, His intention was that they should live in intimacy with Him and with each other.
-In fact, when the unborn baby is inside his/her mother’s womb, the baby begins to develop a bond or connection with her, a bond that prepares him/her for the parent-child attachment later in life.
-This relationship can be represented as an affiliation and interaction of the parent with the unborn baby, and the parents’ desire to welcome him/her.
+When God created Adam and Eve, he intended that they should live in intimacy with Him and with each other.
+When the unborn baby is inside his/her mother’s womb, the baby begins to develop a bond or connection with her.
+This bond prepares him/her for the parent-child attachment later in life.
+This relationship represented the affiliation and interaction of the parent with the unborn baby.
+And also, the parents’ desire to welcome him/her.